bcibrando/NeuralSmoker/UpdateREADME.md

 NEURALSMOKER - OG Brain Fogger

 Connect Tuya Fingerbot to the Neurosity Crown and blow off some steam!
-In this case I used focus brainwaves to control a fingerbot through a Tuya HA integration to control a RAW Smoke Thrower.
-The logic can be adapted to control other devices connected to your smart home's wifi server
+In this case I used focus brainwaves to control the fingerbot switch through a Tuya HA integration.
+Focus on the switch and watch the Smoker throw some serious clouds.
+The logic can be adapted to control other devices connected to your smart home's wifi server!

 Requirements: